yingqi0607/tp/docs/UserGuide.md

 #### Countdown tab features

 #### Planner tab features
-If you would like to have an overview of your schedule in a calendar view and have your tasks list side-by-side, Planner tab helps you to achieve that!
-By having an overview of your upcoming schedule, you would be able to better manage your time and be more productive!
+You can view an overview of your schedule in a calendar view and have your tasks list side-by-side using the Planner tab.
+By having an overview of your upcoming schedule, you would be able to better manage your time and hence be more productive!

 ##### Switching to Planner tab: `planner`
 If you would like to switch to Planner tab without clicking on the Planner tab button, you can do so easily through the